 Where Is Fort Lauderdale?

-As you can see from the map above, the Bahamas lie to the east, and you can get there in about 2.5 hours by ferry from Fort Lauderdale.
-To the west is the Everglades, subtropical wetlands where visitors can see alligators in their natural habitat.
+As you can see from the map above, the Bahamas lie to the east, and you can get there in about 2.5 hours by boat from Fort Lauderdale.
+To the west is the Everglades National Park, subtropical wetlands where visitors can see alligators and other wildlife in their natural habitat.

 Explore the Fort Lauderdale area with the interactive map below: